 (1) Performance grant awards outstanding as of January 28, 2018.
-Performance grants are denominated as a percentage of the named executive officer's base salary as of January 1, 2015 for the grants awarded on April 6, 2015, base salary as of January 1, 2016 for the grants awarded on April 13, 2016 and base salary as of January 1, 2017 for grants awarded on April 5, 2017.
+Performance grants are denominated as a percentage of the named executive officer's base salary as of January 1, 2016 for the grants awarded on April 13, 2016, base salary as of January 1, 2017 for grants awarded on April 5, 2017 and base salary as of January 1, 2019 for Messrs.
+Toms, Huckfeldt and Delgatti, as of May 1, 2018 for Ms. Jacobsen and as of June 1, 2018 for Messrs.
+Boone, Hoff and Townsend for the performance grants awarded on May 7, 2018.
 Performance grants are not expressed as a number of shares, units or other rights.
 Each performance grant entitles the executive officer to receive a payment based on the achievement of two specified performance conditions.
-The payout will be the sum of two amounts, based on the Company's absolute and relative EPS growth over a three-year performance period that began February 2, 2015 and ends January 29, 2018 for the awards granted on April 6, 2015, over a three-year performance period that began February 1, 2016 and ends January 28, 2019 and over a three-year performance period that began January 30, 2017 and ends on January 29, 2020.
-At the discretion of the Committee, the payout can be made in cash, shares of the Company's common stock (based on the fair market value of a share of common stock on the date payment is made), or both.
-The executive officer also must remain continuously employed with the Company through the end of the performance period to be eligible for a payment, with prorated payments made due to retirement, death or disability.
+The payout will be the sum of two amounts, based on the Company's absolute and relative EPS growth over a three-year performance period that began February 1, 2016 and ends January 28, 2019, over a three-year performance period that began January 30, 2017 and ends on January 29, 2020 and over a three- year performance period that began on January 29, 2018 and ends on January 31, 2021.
+At the discretion of the Committee, the payout for the performance grants made in 2016 and 2017 can be made in cash, shares of the Company's common stock (based on the fair market value of a share of common stock on the date payment is made), or both.
+For the grants awarded in 2018 which are performance-based restricted stock units ("PSUs"), the payout or settlement shall be made in shares of the Company's common stock (based on the fair market value of the shares of the Company's common stock on the date of settlement or payment).
+In all cases, the executive officer also must remain continuously employed with the Company through the end of the performance period to be eligible for a payment, with prorated payments made due to retirement, death or disability.
 The performance grants provide for a lump sum cash payment to the executive officer if the Company undergoes a change of control.
-For additional discussion regarding the performance grants, refer to the Compensation Discussion and Analysis at page 14.
+For additional discussion regarding the performance grants, refer to the Executive Compensation Discussion at page 14.